GuildCrafts/matrix/tanners_skills.md

 "Configure a remote production PostgreSQL database", "Connect production app to a remote production PostgreSQL database"

-### MySQL"

-### MongoDB"

-#### Level 0",
-"Install MongoDB locally",
-"Configure MongoDB locally",
-"Create a MongoDB database",
-"Connect to a MongoDB database with a shell",
-"Create a document in a MongoDB database",
-"Update a document in a MongoDB database",
-"Delete a document in a MongoDB database",
-"Find a single document by id in a MongoDB database", "Find a single document by a non-id attribute in a MongoDB database", "Find multiple documents in a MongoDB database"

-#### Level 1",
-"Provision a local development MongoDB database", "Configure a local development MongoDB database", "Connect local app to a local development MongoDB database", "Select and integrate an Object-Document Mapper (ODM)"

-#### Level 2",
-"Provision a local test MongoDB database",
-"Configure a local test MongoDB database",
-"Connect local app to a local test MongoDB database"

-#### Level 3",
-"Provision a remote production MongoDB database", "Configure a remote production MongoDB database", "Connect production app to a remote production MongoDB database"

-### RethinkDB"

-### Redis"

-#### Level 0",
-"Install Redis locally",
-"Configure Redis locally",
-"Create a Redis database",
-"Connect to a Redis database with a shell",
-"Create a record in a Redis database",
-"Update a record in a Redis database",
-"Delete a record in a Redis database",
-"Find a single record by id in a Redis database", "Find a single record by a non-id attribute in a Redis database", "Find multiple records in a Redis database"

-#### Level 1",
-"Provision a local development Redis database", "Configure a local development Redis database", "Connect local app to a local development Redis database"

-#### Level 2",
-"Provision a local test Redis database",
-"Configure a local test Redis database",
-"Connect local app to a local test Redis database"

-#### Level 3",
-"Provision a remote production Redis database", "Configure a remote production Redis database", "Connect production app to a remote production Redis database"

-### Elastic"

-### Neo4j"

-### Memcached"

 ## Group: Design"

-### UI Design"

-#### Level 0",
-"Identify and describe common UI elements (navigation, headers, containers, tabs, modals, etc.)", "Explain and apply layout in a UI design",
-"Explain and apply color usage in a UI design", "Explain and apply typography in a UI design"

-#### Level 1",
-"Use a grid for UI design",
-"Use Sketch to design a web UI",
-"Explain and apply visual hierarchy in a UI design", "Explain and apply visual weight in a UI design", "Explain and apply whitespace in a UI design", "Explain and apply color theory in a UI design"

-#### Level 2",
-"Identify and explain common visual design principles", "Create a mood board for a project",
-"Create style tiles for a project",
-"Explain and apply accessibility in a UI design"

-### UX Design",
-"Apply UX design principles to web applications"

-### Responsive Design"

-#### Level 0",
-"Design a web page with functional UI at 2 screen widths", "Design a web page with functional UI at 3 screen widths"

-#### Level 1",
-"List and explain core principles of responsive design", "Describe and apply a mobile-first design approach", "Design a web page with functional UI at 4+ screen widths"

-### Wireframing"

-#### Level 0",
-"Wireframe an app on paper or a whiteboard",
-"Use common symbols, shapes, and graphics in a wireframe"

-#### Level 1",
-"Wireframe an app using wireframe software", "Demonstrate user flow in a wireframe"

-## Group: DevOps"

-### Servers"

-#### Level 0",
-"Provision a Heroku instance",
-"Configure a Heroku instance",
-"Deploy an app to Heroku"

-#### Level 1",
-"Check the logs of a Heroku app",
-"Debug a failed build on Heroku",
-"Select and integrate a Heroku add-on",
-"Maintain a production app on Heroku"

-#### Level 2",
-"Setup a staging server on Heroku",
-"Create and configure a pipeline on Heroku"

-#### Level 3",
-"Provision a DigitalOcean container",
-"Configure a DigitalOcean container",
-"Start a DigitalOcean container",
-"Connect to a DigitalOcean container via SSH", "Install libraries on a DigitalOcean container", "Install a language runtime on a DigitalOcean container", "Deploy an app to a DigitalOcean container"

-### Routing"

-#### Level 0",
-"Register a domain name",
-"Point a domain to a GitHub pages site"

-### Reporting and Analytics"

-### Networking"

 ## Group: Engineering"